 Summary Yellow Vests – Act III

-- Saturday, December 1, the blockades continue and the demonstrations resume throughout France.
+- Friday, December 1, the blockades continues and the demonstrations resume throughout France.

 Summary Yellow Vests – Act IV

-- 89 000 security forces have been mobilized throughout France, and 12 armored vehicles.
+- Eighty-nine thousand security forces have been mobilized throughout France, and 12 armored vehicles.

 - Christophe Castaner announced at the end of the day 125,000 demonstrators in France, and 1,385 arrests throughout the territory.